 (a) Subject to paragraph (b) of this Section 4.3, in order to enable the Lenders to create Banker's Acceptances or Acceptance Notes in the manner specified in this Article 4, Celestica and each Canadian Designated Subsidiary shall supply each Lender with such number of drafts as it may reasonably request, duly signed on behalf of such Borrower.
 Each Lender hereby indemnifies each such Borrower from and against any damages, losses, costs, expenses or other claims incurred by such Borrower and arising by reason of or resulting from any loss or improper use thereof by such Lender, will exercise and cause its agents to exercise such care in the custody and safekeeping of such drafts as it would exercise in the custody and safekeeping of similar property owned by it and will, upon request by any such Borrower, promptly advise such Borrower of the number and designations, if any, of uncompleted drafts held by it for and on behalf of such Borrower.
-The acceptance by the Lender or at any time after such date.
+The signature of any officer of the applicable Borrower on a draft may be mechanically reproduced by the applicable Borrower and any Banker's Acceptance or Acceptance Note bearing a facsimile signature of a duly authorized officer of a Borrower shall be binding upon the applicable Borrower as if it had been manually signed by such person even if such person no longer holds office on the date of its acceptance by the Lender or at any time after such date.
 No Lender shall be liable for its failure to accept a draft as required hereby if the cause of such failure is, in whole or in part, due to the failure of the applicable Borrower to provide drafts to such Lender on a timely basis in accordance with the terms hereof.

-Each of Celestica and each Canadian Designated Subsidiary hereby irrevocably appoints each Lender as its attorney to sign and endorse on its behalf, manually or by facsimile or mechanical signature, any Banker's Acceptance or Acceptance Note necessary to enable each Lender to make Advances in the manner specified in this Article 4.
+(b) Each of Celestica and each Canadian Designated Subsidiary hereby irrevocably appoints each Lender as its attorney to sign and endorse on its behalf, manually or by facsimile or mechanical signature, any Banker's Acceptance or Acceptance Note necessary to enable each Lender to make Advances in the manner specified in this Article 4.
 All Banker's Acceptances or Acceptance Notes signed or endorsed on behalf of the applicable Borrower by a Lender shall be binding on such Borrower, all as if duly signed or endorsed by such Borrower.
 Each Lender shall (i) maintain a record with respect to any Banker's Acceptance or Acceptance Note completed in accordance with this Section 4.3(b), voided by it for any reason, accepted and purchased or purchased or exchanged, and cancelled at its respective maturity; and (ii) retain such records in the manner and for the statutory periods provided by Applicable Law and make such records available to Celestica and each Canadian Designated Subsidiary acting reasonably.
 On request by Celestica or any Canadian Designated Subsidiary, a Lender shall cancel and return to the possession of such Borrower all Banker's Acceptances or Acceptance Notes which have been pre-signed or pre-endorsed on behalf of such Borrower and which are held by such Lender and are not required to make Advances in accordance with this Article 4.